 LinkedIn is home to a whole host of great and free tools that are at your disposal.
-From connecting to former colleagues to searching for a new role, there are countless opportunities for your business to grow and for you to widen your network and a great way of doing this is through the platform messaging feature.
+From connecting to former colleagues to searching for a new role, there are countless opportunities for your business to grow.
+For you to widen your network and a great way of doing this is through the platform messaging feature.

 This is why we‘ve comprised a useful guide to LinkedIn messaging to help get you started.
 So, whether you’re a LinkedIn novice or seasoned professional, we’ve got you covered.

 You can bulk delete messages to help ensure you have a tidy and easy to navigate inbox.
 This can be done easily by:

 - Clicking the Messaging icon at the top of your LinkedIn homepage.

 - Clicking the More icon on the left rail.

 - Clicking the checkbox and selecting all the conversations that you want to take action on.

 Then by clicking the rubbish bin icon you can delete the selected messages.
 But it’s important to remember that once you have deleted these messages you can’t restore or access them again.

 How do I mark all messages as read on LinkedIn?